ghc-proposals/ghc-proposals/proposals/0000-whitespace-bang-patterns.rst

   as a strictness annotation in types.
 * An infix occurence is treated as an infix operator in terms, or an infix type operator in types.
+* For the purposes of these rules, comments are considered whitespace.

 Effect and Interactions
 -----------------------